 - Connect your 3D printer with your computer using a USB cord.

-- In the Pronterface software, there will be a Port tab at the top left corner which will show you the available ports.
+- In the Pronterface software, there will be a Port tab in the top-left corner which will show you the available ports.

 - Select the port in which the USB cord is connected such as COM4.

-- Now click on the Connect button located in front of the port tab at the top left corner.
+- Now click on the Connect button located in front of the port tab in the top-left corner.

-- A window will open at the right side of the Pronterface interface.
+- A window will open on the right side of the Pronterface interface.
 You can send commands directly to your 3D printer from there.